What Sets Us Apart

 Residents typically work closely with a mentor from Beth Israel Deaconess Medical Center, the Dana Farber Cancer Institute, the Harvard Clinical Research Institute, or the Boston VA Healthcare System, depending on their area of interest.
 In the past, residents have had great success transitioning their AOC work into subsequent publications and presentations at national meetings.
-At the end of the year, all residents participating in AOC present their work at a resident research night, which is open to all Beth Israel Deaconess house staff and faculty.
+At the end of the year, all residents participating in AOC present their work at a resident research night, which is open to all Beth Israel Deaconess house staff and faculty and includes food, wine, and live jazz.
 A list of titles of resident research projects can be found here.

 Internal Medicine Global Health Program

 Residents passionate about global health and future careers in the fields of international health, public policy and global health research are encouraged to participate in the Global Health Track.
 Participants in the Global Health Track are enrolled in the prestigious Global Health Effectiveness Program at the Harvard School of Public Health; they participate in our hospital-wide, year-long global health curriculum and journal club, and have the opportunity for two extended field experiences abroad during residency.

 Stoneman Elective in Quality Improvement and Patient Safety